Barnes & Thornburg

 Rationale

-Barnes & Thornburg integrates DEI into its business practices, including implicit bias training for its employees (1).
+Barnes & Thornburg integrates DEI into its business practices (1).
 The firm advocates for the integration of ESG and DEI into crisis management planning (2).

 Criteria